Openhab-Nodes/website/content/en/userguide/rules.md

     </table>
 </details>

+### Text Mode

+It is sometimes easier for Copy&amp;Paste purposes or Search&amp;Replace to use the text mode instead of the graphical one.

+A Rule is declared like in the following code snippet.
+All futher keys, triggers, conditions, actions are subsidiary to the ID which is `switch_off_after_5_min` in this case.

+{{< code-toggle file="rule_example" class="code-toggle-limited" >}}
+switch_off_after_5_min:
+  title: Switch off after 5 Minutes
+  tags: # optional
+    - auto_off_rule
+  triggers:
+     -  _id: on_state_change
+        type: propertychange
+        source: my_light.brightness
+        equals: "ON"
+  actions:
+     -  _id: a_delay_action
+        type: "delay"
+        delay_in_sec: 360
+     -  _id: turn_off
+        type: propertycommand
+        target: my_light.brightness
+        command: "OFF"
+{{< /code-toggle >}}

+There are no `conditions` in this example. `triggers`, `conditions` and `actions` are lists and each item is defined by a rule unique ID like `_id: on_state_change`.

+The *type* is unique across the entire rule engine and references the *Rule Module* that should be excuted or used.
+For `on_state_change` that would be the `type: propertychange` trigger module.

+You best explore rules via the graphical editor first and study the generated declarative text later on.

 ## Rule Templates

-Because of the strict schema, Rules turn out to be more generic.
+Because of the strict schema, Rules turn out to be quite generic.
 A rule that contains *Placeholders* instead of fixed values is called a **Rule Template**.

+{{< mermaid align="left" context="rule_template">}}
+graph LR;
+  trigger("<b>Trigger</b>: Sunrise")
+  condition("<b>Condition</b>: Month is between May-Oct") action("<b>Action</b>: PLACEHOLDER")

+  trigger --> condition
+  condition --> action
+{{< /mermaid >}}

 The editor allows to create, modify and share *Rule Templates* with the community.
 Install **Rule Templates** via this website or find them in the "Rule Templates" sub-page of  <a class="demolink" href="">Rules</a>.

 ## Nesting Rules

 An *Action* is a *Rule* itself and can carry own *Conditions* and own child *Actions*.
 Child actions are only executed if the conditions match, like with a top level rule.

-This way you can implement control flow ("if warmer than 30° today turn on havoc at 7 otherwise at 9" ).
+This way you can implement control flow ("if warmer than 30°C today turn on havoc at max level otherwise use medium for >= 25°C" ).

+{{< mermaid maxwidth="100%" context="rules_nesting">}}
+graph LR;
+  trigger("<b>Trigger</b>: At 7 am")
+  condition("<b>Condition</b>: Weather Forecast says > 25°C")
+  havoc_med("<b>Action</b>: Havoc Medium")
+  subgraph Action: Havoc Max
+  condition_30("<b>Condition</b>: Weather Forecast says > 30°C")
+  end

+  trigger --> havoc_med
+  havoc_med --> condition_30
+{{< /mermaid >}}

-In the graphical Rule Editor you click on the **Edit Children** link
+In the graphical Rule Editor you click on the **Edit Children** link.

+## Single Instance by Default

+The engine allows up to 5 rules to be executed in parallel* (can be configured), but only a single instance per each rule.
+If an already running rule is triggered again, the previous instance is stopped first.

+This limitation is helping to reason about how many and what rules are running at the same time.
+Usually it is sufficient to use [*Thing Connections*](/userguide/thing_connections) if you want multiple, same-like actions to happen for instance to animate a different light with a different wall-switch each.

+{{< mermaid align="left" context="rules_instance">}}
+graph LR;
+  switch1("Wall-Switch p¹")
+  switch2("Wall-Switch p²")
+  propertylink("Thing Link Processer<div><small>Gradually animate</small></div>")
+  light1("Light L¹")
+  light2("Light L²")

+  switch1 -->|"p¹: On/Off"| propertylink
+  propertylink -->|"p¹: dim"| light1 switch2 -->|"p²: On/Off"| propertylink
+  propertylink -->|"p²: dim"| light2
+{{< /mermaid >}}

+{{< callout type="info" title="*Parallel Running" >}}
+This needs clearification.
+A "sleeping" as in "delayed" rule does not count towards the limit.
+Scheduled rules do not count.
+This is really just the rules that are executing like in doing stuff at the same time.
+An example could be a rule that uploads a file.
+{{< /callout >}}

-## Scripts in Rules
+## Scripts

-With *Rules*, [*IO Service Filters*](/userguide/control) and [*Channel Links*](/userguide/linkchannels) you can handle about 98% of your automation
-    needs.
-Very advanced, unusual or complex scenarios might require a scripted solution though.
+With *Rules*, [*State Filters*](/userguide/control) and [*Thing Connections*](/userguide/thing_connections) you can handle about 98% of your automation needs.
+Very advanced, unusual or complex scenarios with plenty of control flow might require a scripted solution.

-A *Script* is more powerful, but also harder to edit, maintain and process for openHAB.
-    Multiple programming languages are supported: Jython (Python 2.6 dialect), JavaScript, or Groovy (Java dialect).

-Many rules can run in parallel, but only a single instance per each rule is allowed by default.
-You may change that for a specific rule by toggling the "Single Instance" switch to off.

-If a rule is triggered again, a previous already running instance is stopped first.
+The script language of openHAB X is [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and the specific version that is supported is ECMAScript Draft 2020.

+External Libraries
+: You can use javascript libraries, as long as those do not expect a browser specific API to be present (like `window` and `DOM` APIs) and use the official javascript module import syntax (as opposed to Nodejs `require` imports).
+Look out for ES6-Module libraries.

+Logging
+: Scripts are bit harder to edit, because you will find out about errors only at runtime.
+Script errors and script logs are to be found in the *Rule Engines* log.

+Performance
+: Scripts can only be executed ("triggered") as part of a *Rule* and require you to specify a maximum execution duration.
+They are not loaded at start-up.
+This means that the first time a script is referenced, it will take a bit longer to execute because it needs to be fetched from the configuration storage and needs to be parsed.
+Scripts are cached in memory though for future executions.

+You learn best on how to use scripts, by looking at the examples in https://www.github.com/openhab-nodes/script-examples.